 Build Better Business

-Overall, the separation of personal and company accounts is a valuable step to saving more and accounting better for business expenses.
+Overall, the separation of personal and company accounts is a valuable step to saving more, making tax preparation easier, and accounting better for business expenses.
 Continue to take steps to build this divide between business and personal, like:

 - Opening a separate bank account for your business